 British Columbia Hockey League

-Rod Brind’Amour is the most famous hockey player to come from Campbell River.
-He was born in Ottawa, but grew up playing minor hockey in Campbell River where his parents still reside.
+Rod Brind’Amour is Campbell River's most famous hockey player.
+Born in Ottawa, he grew up in Campbell River, where his parents still reside.
 In 1986, when Brind’Amour was fifteen, the Victoria Cougars of the Western Hockey League acquired his rights in a five-player trade with the Kamloops Blazers.
-Instead of joining the Cougars, he played for the Notre Dame Hounds of the Saskatchewan Junior Hockey League where he was drafted in the first round (9th overall) of the NHL entry draft.
+Instead of joining the Cougars, he went to Saskatchewan to play for the Notre Dame Hounds.
+In 1988, the St. Louis Blues picked Brind'Amour in the first round (9th overall) of the NHL entry draft.
 After one year at Michigan State University, he debuted with St Louis in the 1989 Stanley Cup playoffs.
 After one year at Michigan State University, he debuted with St. Louis in the 1989 Stanley Cup playoffs.
 In his first game against Minnesota, he scored on his first shot.

 After retirement, Brind’Amour was an assistant coach with the Hurricanes for seven seasons and became their head coach in 2018.

 In 1995 he founded the Rod Brind’Amour Golf Classic (Now known as the Brind’Amour Nugent-Hopkins Golf Classic) as a fundraiser for Cystic Fibrosis.
 It is held annually at the Stoney Creek Golf Club in Campbell River.